devwraithe/rock_n_roll_forecast/README.md

 $ flutter test --coverage
 ```

-To generate coverage files for the test (You might need to install `lcov`, run `brew install lcov` to install on MacOS)
+To generate coverage files for the test, you might need to install `lcov` if you don't have it installed already.
+To install on **MacOS** & **Linux**, run `brew install lcov` and to install on **Windows**, run `choco install lcov`, then you should run the following code to generate the test coverage:

 ```sh
 $ genhtml coverage/lcov.info -o coverage/html